skkcoder/assessment/README.md

 Features are divided into 2 separate concerns 1.
 Security and 2.
 FileProcessing Security Module will perform necessary IP validations and pass the baton to process the file.
+Once the processing of file is complete, it will be audited for security purposes.

 ```mermaid
 sequenceDiagram